Adopt and implement guidelines or design standards/incentives for at least one of the following stormwater infiltration/reuse practices:

 2 star Support an educational/action-oriented landscaping for water quality program; install, require, incentivize and/or provide guidelines for green roofs, cisterns, neighborhood water storage, rainwater harvesting to supplant irrigation with drinking water, and other stormwater reuse.
 Promote/incentivize compost use in soils, green roofs, rain gardens, native plant landscapes, etc.; use MnDOT compost specification 3890 for soil amendments in parks, boulevards, stormwater installations.
 Report storage and reuse of stormwater for golf course/parkland irrigation under BPA 18.5c.

-3 star Have an ongoing retrofit program to reduce pollutant loads and stormwater volume from existing neighborhoods that requires one or more of the stormwater practices in this action; aim for zero stormwater discharge in development projects; target implementation of green infrastructure projects in low-income neighborhoods; incorporate compost in all applicable projects to decrease pollutant levels and stormwater impacts.
+3 star Have an ongoing retrofit program to reduce pollutant loads and stormwater volume from existing neighborhoods that requires one or more of the stormwater practices in this action; achieve zero stormwater discharge in development projects; target implementation of green infrastructure projects in low-income neighborhoods; incorporate compost in all applicable projects to decrease pollutant levels and stormwater impacts.
 Report requirements for post-construction soil reclamation under BPA 16.5.

 Resources